 The AFS Vision Statement is “AFS will lead the North American metalcasting industry in advocacy, education, and innovation.”
-AFS divisions and committees advance that vision.
+AFS committees advance that vision.

-All working divisions operate under the oversite of the AFS Division Council and report back to the Council for accountability and progress toward mission.
-The Division Council, in turn, may be called upon to report to the AFS Board of Directors on how the work of the divisions is collectively advancing the AFS mission and vision.
+All technical divisions operate under the oversite of the AFS Technical Council.
+The Marketing, HR and Government Affairs divisions plus Future Leaders in Metalcasting and Women in Metalcasting are part of the Management Council.
+Both councils in turn, may be called upon to report to the AFS Board of Directors on how the work of the divisions is collectively advancing the AFS mission and values.

 AFS uses specific terminology to identify the different organizational structures operating in the divisions:

 - Task group: Less formal in structure, task groups are often small groups or individuals working on a specific assignment or function relating to the division mission and under direction of division leadership.
-Task group members work independently via conference call, email, and web-collaboration and report to the division executive group.
 Task groups are common for those divisions where members meet as a unified group rather than as individual autonomous committees.